cabinetoffice/gap-find-admin-backend/README.md

 ## Starting the app (Dev)

 The Apply for a Grant admin backend is a maven project.
 This means to run the app locally you must have Maven installed and setup on your machine.
-For this apps other dependencies, please see the [dependencies section](#Dependencies).
-Once all dependencies and Maven is setup, you can start the app locally by running a simple maven command:
+For this app's other dependencies, please see the [dependencies section](#Dependencies).
+Once all dependencies and Maven is set up, you can start the app locally by running a simple maven command:

 ```
 mvn spring-boot:run